Ratcliffe says Hunter Biden laptop, emails 'not part of some Russian disinformation campaign'

 “Hunter Biden’s laptop is not part of some Russian disinformation campaign,” Ratcliffe said, adding again that “this is not part of some Russian disinformation campaign.”

-Ratcliffe’s comments come after House Intelligence Committee Chairman Adam Schiff over the weekend described the emails as being part of a smear coming “from the Kremlin,” amid claims the revelations are part of a Russian disinformation campaign.
+Ratcliffe’s comments come after Schiff over the weekend described the emails as being part of a smear coming “from the Kremlin,” amid claims the revelations are part of a Russian disinformation campaign.

 TRUMP CALLS BIDEN FAMILY 'CRIMINAL ENTERPRISE' AS CROWD CHANTS 'LOCK HIM UP' AT NEVADA RALLY